-Oh Baby!
-A Mom’s Self-Care Survival Guide for the First Year
+A Mom’s Self Care Survival Guide for the First Year

-It turned out that while people were quick to share their excitement and words of encouragement about how to care for a new baby, they were close-lipped about all of the less than pleasant aspects of labor and postpartum recovery.
-Nonetheless, Maria-Lianos Carbone was not at all afraid to incorporate the gory details in her book.
+It became clear that while many were eager to share their excitement and offer encouragement about caring for a newborn, they often left out the not-so-pleasant realities of labor and postpartum recovery.
+Thankfully, Maria-Lianos Carbone isn’t shy about including those gritty details in her book.

 “I’m completely and utterly exhausted.
 I don’t know if I can handle this.
 Will I be a good mother?
 Will I be able to give him the best life?
 This is the most important job in my entire life.
 I can’t screw it up.”

-Carbone’s honesty about the difficulties that go with parenting is not just for new mothers.
-I think just about every mom has experienced these same feelings at some point in their parenting journey.
+Carbone’s candidness about the ups and downs of parenting isn’t just relevant for new moms; I believe nearly every mother has felt these emotions at some point in their journey.

 I absolutely recommend this book for first time moms-to-be.
 ‘Oh Baby!
 A Mom’s Self Care Survival Guide for the First Year’ is simple and easy to read while still packing in tons of solid information.
 It would make a great shower gift or gift to mom at any time during her first year of parenting.